Lewisc2/LaserTRAMZ/README.md

 #### C. Output data table.

 #### D. GUI tools.
 Click approve data to reduce the current set of samples.
 Save Plot button will output the currently displayed plots.
 DDDT! will output the dataframe.

+#### E. Drift Correction.
+Our practice is generally to use NIST-614 in order to monitor session wide drift, as this allows simple and highly reproducible drift corrections rather than monitoring drift in natural standards that frequently have documented heterogeneity.
+Drift corrections are only made for those analytes and ratios that have a statistically significant slope and f-test for the linear regression.
+Drift correction is carried out by shifting all values for a given analyte based on the slope of the regression.
+If the drift is significant, both measured and observed values will be visible in the drift correction plot.
+Type in NIST614 (see input format section above) into the appropriate string input in order to correct for drift.
+Note you may use any given standard, however.
+#### We also use NIST614 to correct for Pb-Pb isotope mass bias on 206/204 and 207/206.
+Select the depressable button in the GUI tools to correct for mass bias using NIST614.
+Corrected values will be in the output data.

 ## Final Output Information
 * t start, t end, t project: The ablation start, end, and projected value.